 Babies at high risk of developing a meningococcal disease, which can lead to bacterial meningitis and other serious conditions, may receive an additional vaccine.
 (Otherwise, the meningococcal vaccine is routinely given at 11-12 years old.)

 Colds and other illnesses are a part of growing up.
 Your baby is beginning to explore and probably is being exposed to other kids.
-While it's hard to see your baby fight a stuffy nose or suffer with an ear infection, rest assured that most kids grow out of the frequent-illness stage (though perhaps not for some time).
+While it's hard to see your baby fight a stuffy nose or suffer with an ear infection, rest assured that most kids grow out of the frequent-illness stage as they build their immunity.

 Meanwhile, these safeguards can help keep your baby well:

-Call your doctor right away if your baby seems lethargic or less energetic, refuses to eat, suddenly has trouble sleeping, has diarrhea, or is vomiting.
-Also, a temperature over 101ºF (38.3ºC) should be reported to the doctor immediately, even if your baby seems well otherwise.
+Call your doctor if your baby has a fever, is acting sick, refuses to eat, suddenly has trouble sleeping, has diarrhea, or is vomiting.

 |American Medical Association (AMA) The AMA has made a commitment to medicine by making doctors more accessible to their patients.
 Contact the AMA at: American Medical Association|